 This is meant as an introduction to the kinds of bugs you may find (or write), while building web apps.
-It’s not exhaustive by any means, as the land of security is vast, but here’s a few pitfalls you should be aware of!
+It’s not exhaustive by any means, as the land of security is vast, but here’s a few pitfalls you should be aware of if building websites and web apps!

 This probably goes without saying, but stay on-top of software updates for your systems.
 There’s no good reason to be running an old version of apache from ten years ago.
 New security issues are discovered all the time sometimes, very severe like heartbleed, or meltdown and spectre although most are not as bad.
 Still - patch your stuff!